 This tapering Gothic pillar is about 35 meters high and has an opening with spiraling stairs inside.
 Visitors are not allowed to go inside it otherwise, it can give you an excellent view of the city from the top.
 Marble plaques all around the building give an account of soldiers and battles they fought.
 I read only one plaque and it gave the no of soldiers and officers who died, along with their ethnicity.
 It records that Baluch and Sikh fought with the British in 1857.
 It also gives a summary of how many of them were killed, wounded or missing.
 Till some time back this memorial was named Ajitgarh.
 And very recently it has been re-named Fatehgarh.
 With nothing else changing, the memorial seems to be getting new names every now and then.

 Till now, you have seen the era of Ashoka, Sultanate, and British in this walk.
 The only prominent era that is missing is the Mughal era.
-Well, that is not too far, just take a cycle rickshaw or if you can walk to Roshanara bagh near the clock Tower.
+Well, that is not too far, just take a cycle rickshaw or if you can walk to Roshanara bagh near the Clock Tower.
 This must have been a huge park in its hay days.
 Even now it occupies a fairly large space in the midst of otherwise crowded spaces.
 A typical Mughal garden, it has an arched gateway to enter the park.
-A long water channel with fountains and a fairly large baradari with a tomb enclosed with lattice or Jali walls.
+Long water channel with fountains and a fairly large baradari with a tomb enclosed with lattice or Jali walls.
 But do not paint this rosy visual in your mind, because this is also the most badly maintained park in the city.